 Amanda J. Morris

 Amanda Morris was born and raised in Connecticut and relocated to Florida in 2014.
-Ms. Morris is a licensed member of the Florida Bar and Connecticut Bar.
+Ms. Morris is a licensed member of the Florida Bar, Connecticut Bar, United States District Court for the Southern District of Florida, United States Bankruptcy Court for the Southern District of Florida, and the Mashantucket Pequot Tribal Court.
+In addition to being licensed to practice law in several jurisdictions, she is also a licensed Title Agent and is certified to issue title policies.
+Ms. Morris is a member of the Fund and Old Republic National Title Insurance Company.
 She graduated from the University of Hartford, cum laude, with a Bachelor of Arts in English.
 Ms. Morris participated in the Mock Trial Team and was accepted into the Sigma Tau Delta English Honors Society, winning several writing awards.

 Ms. Morris obtained her Juris Doctor from the Western New England University School of Law.
 During law school, she participated in the law fraternity, Phi Alpha Delta and interned for several law firms gaining exposure to Personal Injury, Medical Malpractice, and Trust and Estate law.

 Prior to co-founding St. Louis Morris, P.A., Ms. Morris practiced at a Connecticut law firm where she gained invaluable experience representing large clients, including corporations; major insurance companies; and New England’s largest casino in insurance defense, personal injury, and torts claims.
 She wrote complex memoranda, including appellate briefs and tribal law analyses.